Men’s Recovery Program

 “Working in the Men’s Recovery Program is a very rewarding and fulfilling experience.
 I love helping as many people as I can, relating my experiences, and having conversations with them about their strengths and dreams.”

-Jeff will be working with residents on a one-on-one basis, producing a detailed and personalized program to make sure they have everything they need to be successful when they leave.
+Jeff will be working with residents one-on-one, producing a detailed and personalized program to ensure they have everything they need to be successful when they leave.

 How do I apply?